 It can take a little while for items to sell so don’t get disappointed.
 Shopping at multiple different store locations is the best way to ensure you get the best products worth the most amount of money.

 Thrift shops have some of the cheapest, yet most valuable items.
-Look around for designer jackets and baby items, expensive and intricate picture frames, vintage jeans, rare books, and sports jerseys.
+Look around for designer clothing and baby items, expensive and intricate picture frames, vintage jeans, rare books, and sports jerseys.

-Some of the gems I have found were basketball jerseys and multiple designer winter faux fur coats.
+Some of the gems I have found were electronics, trending sports jerseys and multiple designer fashion jewelry.

 If it’s a desirable piece of designer clothing you can easily triple your profit!

 Do your research and market the items correctly online